DoctorLai/steem-load-balancer/README.md

 Use [integration-tests-docker-compose.sh](./tests/integration-tests-docker-compose.sh) to test the steem load balancer via [docker-compose](./docker-compose.yml).

 ## Unit Tests
-Run `npm test` to run the unit tests on the project.
+Run `npm test` or `npm run test` to run the unit tests on the project.

+## Test Coverage
+Run `npm test:coverage` to run the tests with coverage report.

 ## Tools
 Tools are placed at [./tools](./tools/) directory.